raven-rwho/books/data_mesh/data_mesh.md

 Good products can be characterized by three different measures:
 ### Usable
 #### Discoverable
 This is the very first step.
-If a product can't be discovered it can't be used.
+If a product can’t be discovered it can’t be used.
 In data mesh every dataset provides a standardized set of meta information to allow the automatic registration in a central registry.
 #### Addressable
 A data product offers a permanent and unique address to allow the user or system to access it.
 It must allow the following points: